 - It enables you to back up and retrieve the whole database of events.

 Although the name may appear to be quite eccentric to you, yet then this can be one of the finest Linux calendar apps for you, allowing you to keep pace with the things that you are to accomplish in time.
 In simple words, “When” is an exceptionally simple individual calendar utility pointed to the “Unix geek.”
-It is perfect for those who look for something minimalistic.
+It is perfect for those who are looking for something minimalistic.

 - Includes all the features required for proper task and event management.